DushyantSpring/DushyantSpring/README.md

 Senior software engineer with 5 years of experience in scalable microservices, cloud infrastructure, and team leadership.
 Proven in enhancing system reliability, optimizing resources, and mentoring developers to drive operational efficiency and performance improvement.

 ### Projects
 - **Fiverr Backend**: This project implements a backend API for a job platform where contractors can be paid.
 The main entities in the system are Profiles (which can be either clients or contractors), Contracts, and Jobs.
+[View Project](https://github.com/dushyant0814/fiverr-backend)

 - **Portfolio Manager**: A backend service for managing portfolios and trading securities, built using NodeJS, MySQL, Express, and REST API.
 [View Project](https://github.com/dushyant0814/portfolio-manager-backend)
 - **Deep Learning**: A compilation of small-scale projects to gain deeper insights into deep learning [View Project](https://github.com/dushyant0814/Deep-Learning)